kaylawallace/UnityCodeTest_BowAndArrow/README.md

-# Konglomerate_BowAndArrow
+# UnityCodeTest_BowAndArrow

-Simple solution built in Unity to solve problem of arrow not rotating to follow projectile in bow and arrow game mechanic for Konglomerate Games internship application.
+Simple solution built in Unity to solve problem of arrow not rotating to follow projectile in bow and arrow game mechanic.